SUSANO-O/webAI/README.md

 # AI Website Crafter

-This is a NextJS starter in Firebase Studio that uses AI to generate websites from prompts.
+This is a NextJS starter in Firebase Studio that uses AI to generate websites from prompts

 ## 🚀 Inicio Rápido